Case Study 5: ScreenVault Studios - Q&A Preparation

 Q12: Marketing Cloud live at month 5 with basic segmentation - won’t that hurt subscriber retention compared to Mailchimp?

 Month 5 Marketing Cloud delivers the same campaign types Mailchimp runs today: welcome series, re-engagement, winback.
-The segmentation is initially demographic (subscription tier, signup date, region) — same as current Mailchimp.
+The segmentation is initially demographic (subscription tier, signup date, region) - same as current Mailchimp.
 No regression.
-Once Data Cloud connects at month 7, behavioral segments (viewing patterns, churn scores) upgrade targeting significantly.
+Once Data 360 connects at month 7, behavioral segments (viewing patterns, churn scores) upgrade targeting significantly.
 The trade-off is 2 months of equivalent-to-Mailchimp performance before the uplift arrives.
+Automations and Content Builder templates are rebuilt manually in Journey Builder during months 2-4 because no automated translator converts Mailchimp logic into Journey Builder canvases - that manual rebuild is explicitly funded in the program plan.

 Q13: B2B and B2C in the same Marketing Cloud instance - how do you prevent cross-contamination?